-The Indian Police Service or IPS is one of the 3 All India Services of the Government of India.
+The Indian Police Service or IPS is one of the three All India Services of the Government of India.
 The IPS was formed in the year 1948.
 The cadre controlling authority for the IPS is the Ministry of Home Affairs.

 The Indian Police Service examination is a part of the Civil Services Examination which is conducted by the Union Public Service Commission each year.